Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   > [Info] Click the ![Points](../../Assets/Icons/Points02.png "[Points]") (Points) button next to an attribute value field to apply the corresponding value to either all attributes in the column or to the attributes in the column of the selected products.

 7. Click the [CONTINUE] button in the bottom right corner.
-The *Applying Changes* wizard window and the *Mass editing has been triggered* pop-up window are displayed.
+The *Applying changes* wizard window and the *Mass editing has been triggered* pop-up window are displayed.

   ![Mass editing triggered](../../Assets/Screenshots/PIM/Products/List/MassEditingWizard/MassEditingTriggered.png "[Mass editing triggered]")

-  The progress bar in the *Applying Changes* wizard window displays **100%** when the changes has been applied.
+  The progress bar in the *Applying changes* wizard window displays **100%** when the changes has been applied.

   > [Info] As the change job is executed in the background, the wizard window can be closed before the progress bar reaches **100%**.

   ![Applying changes](../../Assets/Screenshots/PIM/Products/List/MassEditingWizard/ApplyingChanges.png "[Applying changes]")

 8. Click the [FINALIZE] button in the bottom right corner.
   The changes have been saved.
-The *Applying Changes* wizard window is closed.
+The *Applying changes* wizard window is closed.